Do good on purpose

 Good morning everyone,

-Our thought for today: “Grandparents can be great mentors”
+Our thought for today: “Guard your heart”

 God bless,